 October 30 – “I’ve Got You Under my Skin: Historical Reflections on Stress Measurement Techniques in Social Epidemiology,” presented by Aaron Mauck, PhD, Lecturer on the History of Science, Faculty of Arts and Sciences, Harvard University

-November 13 – “Title TBA” presented by Norman Daniels, PhD, Mary B. Saltonstall Professor of Population Ethics and Professor of Ethics and Population Health, Department of Global Health and Population, Harvard School of Public Health
+November 13 – “A Right to Health, Distributive Justice, and Priority Setting in Health Policy” presented by Norman Daniels, PhD, Mary B. Saltonstall Professor of Population Ethics and Professor of Ethics and Population Health, Department of Global Health and Population, Harvard School of Public Health

 *Note: This event will take place at Harvard Center for Population and Development Studies, 9 Bow Street, Cambridge

-December 4 – “Title TBA,” presented by Erika Blacksher, PhD, Assistant Professor, Department of Bioethics and Humanities, University of Washington
+December 4 – “Public Health and Social Justice: Should We Use Stigma as Public Health Policy Tool?” presented by Erika Blacksher, PhD, Assistant Professor, Department of Bioethics and Humanities, University of Washington

 For information on past seminars, click here.